 Other parts pass through trees and other vegetation.

 Pololu Beach is a popular spot for visitors and locals.
 The trail down to the beach can be bustling with people and the beach itself is often well-populated.
 But behind the beach, this trail through the trees always seems quiet.
 It leads to a gully that, in turn, guides the few who venture up there, to a bench overlooking Honokane Nui Valley.
 (Read about that here.)

-Posted in response to Becky’s April Squares challenge theme of ‘Top.’
+Posted for Becky’s Squares with a theme of “Walking.”
 See more responses here.